hanjingo/doc/ALGO/tree.md

 In a `postorder traversal`, the work at a node is performed after (post) its children are evaluated.

-In a `inorder traversal`, the general strategy is to process the left subtree first, then perform processing at the current node, and finally process the right subtree.
+In an `inorder traversal`, the general strategy is to process the left subtree first, then perform processing at the current node, and finally process the right subtree.

 In a `level-order traversal`, all nodes at depth $d$ are processed before any node at depth $d + 1$.